The Ultimate In Birding Tours

 (If you are arranging your international flights to and from the tour and would find it more convenient, we will be pleased to arrange your flights into and out of Paro on request.
 There are regular flights from and to Delhi and Bangkok.)

 From Paro, we will travel eastwards passing Bhutan’s capital, Thimphu (which sits in a broad valley at an altitude of 2350m or 7710ft) and then crossing the Dochu La pass before reaching Punakha for a two nights stay.
-We will be staying at a traditionally decorated hotel perched high above the Puna Sang Chu valley.
+We will be staying at a traditionally decorated hotel perched high above the Puna Sang Chu Valley.

 Before we leave the Paro area we will have a first chance to explore the Paro valley, dominated by the impressive Paro Dzong.
 In particular, we shall be looking out for the strange and beautiful Ibisbill, which comprises a monotypic bird family, that can be found here amongst the gravel islands in the fast-flowing rivers, and also the furtive Black-tailed Crake.
 In addition, we have regularly found the sought-after Solitary Snipe in this part of Bhutan or elsewhere on our itinerary.